TimFenwick15/livingroom-data/README.md

   ESP8266 as I2C worker coming soon:
   https://github.com/esp8266/Arduino/issues/1330
 - .ino files must live in a directory of the same name

-Express
-- If you use port 80, you don't need a port in your URL
-- If you give Express static a path to the static directory, you don't need the directory name in the URL

 git
 - Adding .gitignore to your .gitignore is silly